carbon-language/carbon-lang/docs/design/generics/details.md

 in:

 ```
-// Constraints on a function:
+// Constraints on function parameters:
 fn F[V:!
 D](v: V) where ... { ... }

 // Constraints on a type parameter: